 - Add the water The stew should be full of moisture though adding too much water may result in a soupy consistency, which is not what you want.

 - Do NOT add any salt into your bigos.
-Both sauerkraut as well as Polish sausage are quite salty so all you’ll need is pepper to taste.
+Both sauerkraut as well as Polish sausage are quite salty so you might only have to add pepper to taste (you can adjust the seasoning towards the end of cooking).

 - Freeze individual portions for up to 3 months.